-In Table 2, we also compare the performance of our augmentations when paired with different 3D object detectors, namely PointPillars [32] and Part-A [55].
-Remarkably, using the proposed adversarial augmentation improved the AP of Part-A on Waymo by a large margin.
-The superiority of Part-A over the other detector can be attributed to its part-awareness [55], which might have set its focus on the most relevant object parts (e.g., wheels) and their relationships to identify cars also in out-of-domain settings.
-Adding our adversarial deformations significantly improved the generalization of both detectors to out-of-domain data, despite training our vector fields solely against PointPillars, and transferring them to Part-A. This shows the wide applicability and transferrability of our techniques.
+In Table 2, we also compare the performance of our augmentations when paired with different 3D object detectors, namely PointPillars (Lang et al., 2019) and Part-A2 (Shi et al., 2020).
+Remarkably, using the proposed adversarial augmentation improved the AP of Part-A2 on Waymo by a large margin.
+The superiority of Part-A2 over the other detector can be attributed to its part-awareness (Shi et al., 2020), which might have set its focus on the most relevant object parts (e.g., wheels) and their relationships to identify cars also in out-of-domain settings.
+Adding our adversarial deformations significantly improved the generalization of both detectors to out-of-domain data, despite training our vector fields solely against PointPillars, and transferring them to Part-A2.
+This shows the wide applicability and transferrability of our techniques.